Cancer Policy & Advocacy Team (CPAT) Symposium

 Hotel Accommodations

-Advocate scholarships also include two nights of discounted hotel accommodations of $75 per night – June 26 and June 27 at the Crystal City Marriott at Reagan National Airport.
+Advocate scholarships also include two nights of discounted hotel accommodations of $75 per night – June 25 and June 26 at the The Morrow Hotel.

 You must live more than 60 miles from the conference location to be eligible for the discounted rate on hotel accommodations.
 You are responsible for any charges to the room and if damages occur.
 NCCS will make your hotel reservation for you, and you will receive confirmation from the hotel in June 2024.